-The Enterprise Ring is available but must be configured via group policy.
-Enterprise rings are slower than Production Rings to release features.
+The OneDrive Enterprise Ring is available but must be configured via group policy.
+Enterprise Rings are slower than Production Rings to release features.
 New features show up for enterprises 60 days after the Production Ring release.

 Finally, Office 365 ProPlus is such a moving target that you never know what update channels are to be used.
-As of September 2017, there were three new update channels: Monthly, Semi-Annual (Targeted) and Semi-Annual.
+As of September 2017, there were three new update channels: Office Monthly enterprise channel, Semi-Annual (Targeted) and Semi-Annual channels.

-The Monthly Channel is intended for those who wish to receive the latest features immediately when they become available.
+The Office Monthly Channel is intended for those who wish to receive the latest features immediately when they become available.
 Monthly Channel also allows customers to perform any necessary testing of new features prior to general deployment.
-And the Monthly Channel feature release should (but doesn't necessarily) coincide with features release for Office 365 tenants configured for First Release.
+And the Monthly Channel feature release should (but doesn't necessarily) coincide with features release for Office 365 tenants configured for rirst release.